Teaching During COVID

 The PIVOT Course Checklist identifies best practices that should be addressed in your courses regardless of the course format.

-The PIVOT Ideas & Tips document complements the checklist by listing corresponding activity ideas & tips to help you address the checklist criteria in each of the four course types being offered in the fall.
+The PIVOT Ideas & Tips document complements the checklist by listing corresponding activity ideas & tips to help you address the checklist criteria in each of the four course types being offered during COVID.

 Preparing for Learning